Ghini/ghini.desktop/doc/index.rst

    extending
    api

-Supporting Bauble
+Supporting Ghini
 =================

 .. image:: https://pledgie.com/campaigns/29188.png

-If you're using Bauble, or if you feel like helping its development anyway, please consider `donating <https://pledgie.com/campaigns/29188>`_
+If you're using Ghini, or if you feel like helping its development anyway, please consider `donating <https://pledgie.com/campaigns/29188>`_